 You’ve landed a coveted MBA interview… and learn it will be conducted by an alum.
 What can you expect in this scenario and what does it mean for how your candidacy will be conveyed?
 Most importantly, how should you prepare?

 Firstly, having an alumni-led interview is a signal the school values the perspective its grads can bring – both to you as a candidate and to the interview process itself.
-As Fortuna’s William Kotas clarifies in his recent post on tips to prepare for the Kellogg alumni interview, alumni interviewers are not the final gatekeepers and won’t have the final say in whether you’re admitted or not.
+As Fortuna’s Julia Brady clarifies in her recent post on tips to prepare for the Kellogg alumni interview, alumni interviewers are not the final gatekeepers and won’t have the final say in whether you’re admitted or not.
 But their influence provides vital insight to the admissions committee as your file is holistically considered at decision-time.

 Some programs, such as Berkeley Haas, reserve the right to throw you into any number of scenarios – with an alum, second-year student or a member of admissions (or some combination of the two).
-As the majority of MBA interviews will be conducted virtually this year due to the Covid pandemic (as confirmed by HBS, Stanford GSB, Wharton, and others), Haas is adding even greater flexibility by offering invited applicants to choose between a virtual interview or participating in a pre-recorded video session.
+As the majority of MBA interviews will continue to be virtual this year due to the Covid pandemic (as confirmed by HBS, Stanford GSB, Wharton, and others), Haas offers invited applicants to choose between a virtual interview or participating in a pre-recorded video session.

 Key factors to keep in mind about the alumni-led MBA interview

-- Location: Many schools, like INSEAD, will supply you with the interviewer’s contact details and expect you to reach out directly to arrange the details.
-In a typical year, you might be invited to meet your interviewer at an on-campus location, at a coffee shop or in their office.
-But since this is not a typical year, you’ll want to prepare to participate in your alumni interview online; INSEAD is among the top programs that have confirmed a virtual only format this cycle.
+Many schools, like INSEAD, will supply you with the interviewer’s contact details and expect you to reach out directly to arrange the details.
+Before the pandemic, you might be invited to meet your interviewer at an on-campus location, at a coffee shop or in their office.
+But this year you’ll want to prepare to participate in your alumni interview online.

-- Length: Some interviews could be 30 minutes; occasionally they can run to two hours (although the online format tends to keep interviews from veering long).
+Some interviews could be 30 minutes; occasionally they can run to two hours (although the online format tends to keep interviews from veering long).
 On average, interviews run about an hour.
 While schools offer guidelines to alumni interviewers, the duration of your interview with an alum may vary widely depending on the flow of conversation, and the time they have available, and the virtual format.

 7 Tips to Make the Most of Your Alumni Interview

-7. Show your appreciation: Alum interviewers are volunteers who are generously giving of their time, likely during a busy workday.
+Alum interviewers are volunteers who are generously giving of their time, likely during a busy workday.
 As successful professionals, they’re doing so because they love the school and want to contribute to its community.
-So don’t neglect to acknowledge and thank them for their time (a written follow up note to show your appreciation is a nice touch.
+So don’t neglect to acknowledge and thank them for their time; a written follow up note to show your appreciation is a nice touch.
 (View our related post on the Power of Giving Thanks in the MBA Admissions Process.)